NuGet/NuGetDocs/NuGet.Docs/docs/Schema/nuget-config-File-Overview.md

 NuGet first loads NuGet.config from the default location, then loads any file named NuGet.config starting from the root of the current drive and ending in the current directory.

-Current directory is defined as:
+**Current directory is defined as:**

-* Directory from which NuGet.exe is invoked (command line scenario).
+a) Directory from which NuGet.exe is invoked (CLI scenario).

-* Directory in which the current solution was loaded from (Visual Studio scenario).
+b) Directory in which the current solution was loaded from (Visual Studio scenario).

-The following rules are used to determine the actual configuration values:
+**The following rules are used to determine the actual configuration values:**

-* When `<clear />` is present for a given node, previously defined configuration items for this node are ignored.
+a) When `<clear />` is present for a given node, previously defined configuration items for this node are ignored.

-* For nodes used as collections (for example `<packageSources>`), new elements are added to the collection.
+b) For nodes used as collections (for example `<packageSources>`), new elements are added to the collection.

-* For elements used as single items (for example elements under `<config>` or `<packageRestore>`), new elements replace previous elements with the same key.
+c) For elements used as single items (for example elements under `<config>` or `<packageRestore>`), new elements replace previous elements with the same key.

 For example, assuming this directory structure: